meggrooms/World_Weather_Analysis/README.md

   <BR>

 ### Methods
-I began by using NumPy to generate a list of 2,000 random sets of global coordinates, then I used citipy to determine the nearest city to each coordinate.
-Of those 2,000 selections, 677 were returned as possible destinations.
+I began by using NumPy to generate a list of 2,000 random sets of global coordinates, I then used citipy to determine the nearest city to each coordinate.
+Of those 2,000 selections, 677 were returned as viable vacation options.
 I called on the OpenWeatherMap API to retrieve the weather patterns and current conditions for each city.
 <BR><BR>

 ### Planning the trip